-Any claim you make must be supported by a reference indicating the source of your information.
-If you use the words or ideas of others, then those sources need to be cited (otherwise you could be plagarising their work and/or ideas).
+Any claim that you make that isn't common knowledge must be supported by a reference indicating the source of your information.
+If you use the words, images, figures or ideas of others, then those sources need to be cited (otherwise you could be plagarising their work and/or ideas).
 The references you cite should be in the public domain and available at no charge.